beautifier/js-beautify/CONTRIBUTING.md

 into disrepair and were mothballed.

 ### PHP
-There is a out-of-date version of the beautifier available on branch `attic-php`.
+There is an out-of-date version of the beautifier available on branch `attic-php`.
 If you're interested in using it feel free.
 If you plan to enhance it, please consider joining this project, and updating this version to match current functionality.